-One of the ways we measure impact at World Leadership School is by tracking our alumni and what they end up doing years after their WLS enrichment program.
+One of the ways we measure impact at World Leadership School is by tracking our alumni and what they end up doing years after they complete our travel program for high school or middle school students.
 The stories we receive from our alums help us understand our long-term impact.

 Our Alumni Network is designed to engage past participants in lifelong learning about global issues and leadership.
 We also want to help you connect with local and international volunteer opportunities and a group of like-minded students and educators.